gvnadir/react-optimizations/README.md

 _This repo has been created by following this video_: [REACT MEMO vs USECALLBACK vs USEMEMO ](https://www.youtube.com/watch?v=uojLJFt9SzY) _by_ [Coding With Chaim](https://www.youtube.com/@CodingWithChaim)

+In order to go through the react optimizations step by step, you have to follow the order of the branches listed below (this will respect the steps of the video too)

 ## react-unoptimized branch

 When a component is re-rendered, every child and descendent will be also re-rendered **even if no changes are made**.
 Keep in mind that even though they are re-evaluated, the real DOM **will not be changed if there are no actual changes** (this is what makes React's virtual DOM perfomant).
 Anyway, re-render these components is a complete waste.